earthly/website/blog/_posts/2020-09-30-hacktoberfest-2020.md

 Earthly is an open-source build tool. &nbsp;It lets you build everything using containers.

-The first 40 participants who submit at least one pull request that is accepted [Earthly's GitHub repo](https://github.com/earthly/earthly) between October 1, 2020 and November 1, 2020, will get an earthly sticker. &nbsp;We have labeled many issues '[hacktoberfest](https://github.com/earthly/earthly/issues?q=is%3Aissue+is%3Aopen+label%3Ahacktoberfest)' to get you started.
+The first 40 participants who submit at least one pull request that is accepted [Earthly's GitHub Repository](https://github.com/earthly/earthly) between October 1, 2020 and November 1, 2020, will get an earthly sticker. &nbsp;We have labeled many issues '[Hacktoberfest](https://github.com/earthly/earthly/issues?q=is%3Aissue+is%3Aopen+label%3Ahacktoberfest)' to get you started.

-You can also qualify for the sticker by adding a working Earthfile file to another opensource project, including your own personal project. &nbsp;Check with the project maintainers first.
+You can also qualify for the sticker by adding a working Earthfile file to another open-source project, including your own personal project. &nbsp;Check with the project maintainers first.

 ## How do I claim my sticker?